Home » Migration » Master Office 365 Staged Migration: A Comprehensive PowerShell Tutorial!

 3. Allot permission of Receive As on the mailbox database, which saves the user’s mailbox and permission to WriteProperty for modification of the property of TargetAddress on user accounts.

-• Disable UM (Unified Messaging):
+• Disable UM (Unified Messaging) for Office 365 Staged Migration:

 If Unified Messaging is enabled for migrating mailboxes then, before starting the process of migration turn off UM.
 Once the migration is completed then, turn on the Unified Messaging.